Fork me on GitHub

 • Default runtime.

-• Default image (dynamic): mvn package -Dpackaging=docker-native.
+• Default image (pinned immutable base): mvn package -Dpackaging=docker-native.

 • Static image: mvn package -Dpackaging=docker-native -Dmicronaut.native-image.static=true.
 This uses GraalVM’s --static --libc=musl flags and then puts the binary in a scratch image.